Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Meta-Modules

 The difficulty lies in maintaining enough bonds to the meta-modules attached to the corners.
 We will ensure that there is always a submodule that maintains its bonds.
 A single step of the $k$-tunnel primitive consists of the following three rounds.

 In the first round, we contract or expand all submodules that we would have in the original version of the $k$-tunnel primitive -- except for the ones at the two ends of the line.
 We use those two to maintain the bonds to attached meta-modules.
-Note that if we maintained the bonds at other submodules, we would move the line.

 In the second round, we swap the states of the submodules of the meta-module at both ends.
 We use the third submodule of both ends to maintain the bonds to attached meta-modules.
 In the third round, we complete the transfer by contracting and expanding the remaining two submodules.
 We use the submodules at the two ends of the line again to maintain the bonds to attached meta-modules.